TimL52/TimL52/README.md

 ## Hi there 👋
+I'm a student learning to be a software developer

 - 🔭 I’m currently working on eventually creating first project
 - 🌱 I’m currently learning python and later about AI and NLP.